obscrivn/timeseriesbook/_sources/features.md

       - Previous time steps are input variables and the next time step is the output variable

   - The order between the observations is preserved
   - There is no previous value to predict the  first value in the sequence (it will be deleted).
-And no next value to predic the last one.
+And no next value to predict the last one.

 ### Features